 When Should I Contact a Birth Injury Lawyer?

-Evidence will disappear quickly, and doctors' and hospitals' medical malpractice insurance companies will look for ways to minimize the payout they are responsible for.
-To avoid this, contact a lawyer who can begin the legal process right away.
+Evidence will disappear quickly, and doctors’ and hospitals’ medical malpractice insurance companies will look for ways to minimize the payout they are responsible for.
+To avoid this, contact an experienced lawyer who can begin the legal process right away.

 What’s the Difference Between a Birth Defect and a Birth Injury?